ENGR 100-600 | University of Michigan

 Deliverables

-LakePowerGen requests a copy of the Vendor’s Critical Design Review presentation for each team’s proposed ROV design.
+LakePowerGen requests a copy of the Vendor’s Critical Design Review Report for each team’s proposed ROV design.
 Upon completion of prototype construction and testing, each team will prepare oral and written final reports detailing the design, construction, and performance of the ROV.
 Each team will also prepare a video documenting their custom-made part.

 These deliverables will be due according to the following table: